-- 5.8.18 Cats can range widely from their home.
+- 5.8.16 The impact of cat predation on species populations is more difficult to assess.
+Mead (1982) could find no evidence of cats affecting the population of the eighteen bird species most commonly reported as having been taken by cats.
+However, cat predation was a significant cause of death for most of the species examined and accounted for 25% of all recoveries (ringed birds found dead) in six species.
+However, such levels of predation may be sustainable for common and widespread species but may not apply to small populations found on localised or specialist habitat. - 5.8.17 Cats can range widely from their home.
 Again, a number of studies have assessed this ranging distance.
 In all studies, male cats range more widely than females.
 The distances they range vary considerably, from 80-400m for Cornish farm cats to 1107m (± 589m) for male feral cats in Avonmouth Docks.
 Radio tracking studies have also looked at the size of cat home ranges and again show larger home ranges for male cats ranging in size from 615ha for cats in Australia to 134ha for cats in New Zealand.
-Using an average home range size for male cats from all studies of 365ha, and assuming a circular home range, gives a mean ranging radius of 1,078 m or just over 1km. - 5.8.19 The potential impact of cat predation on the moorland habitats and birds has not previously been estimated.
+Using an average home range size for male cats from all studies of 365ha, and assuming a circular home range, gives a mean ranging radius of 1,078 m or just over 1km. - 5.8.18 The potential impact of cat predation on the moorland habitats and birds has not previously been estimated.
 There are no quantifiable records of moorland birds being taken by cats; although cats have been recorded taking some species including Linnet Carduelis cannabina and Yellow Hammer Emberiza citrinella it is not recorded if these were killed on moorland or other habitats.
-Despite the inconclusive data of the potential impact of cats on moorland wildlife the evidence shows that cats kill a large number of animals including birds and mammals, and that cats range widely from their homes with male cats ranging up to 1,107 m. - 5.8.20 Although the data remains inconclusive, as with lowland heaths, there is a potential threat from cat predation to birds and small mammals within 1km of urban areas.
-For most species, the level of predation may be sustainable but for species dependent upon localised micro-habitats, such as seed rich meadows used by feeding Twite, this could be significant.
-The in-bye bird survey (West Yorkshire Ecology, 2003) did not identify any sites for Twite within the Bradford area, the nearest being between Thornton and Ovenden Moor, 2.5km south west of the village of Denholme. - 5.8.21 For feeding waders such as Curlew and Golden Plover it seems unlikely that cats would present a significant threat due to the natural avoidance by these birds of tall grass, hedges, scrub and woodland cover and the propensity for cats to hunt in the vicinity of these habitats.
+Despite the inconclusive data of the potential impact of cats on moorland wildlife the evidence shows that cats kill a large number of animals including birds and mammals, and that cats range widely from their homes with male cats ranging up to 1,107 m. - 5.8.19 Although the data remains inconclusive, as with lowland heaths, there is a potential threat from cat predation to birds and small mammals within 1km of urban areas.